giacomogroppi/writernote-qt/README.md

 ## Experimental Features:
 - Import images
-- Zoom in
+- Pdf export
-- Zoom on
+- Zoom in and Zoom on

 ## To do
-- Import image
-- Save image into .writer
-- Project .writer to pdf [now it is only possible with the option 'keyboard', not pen]
 - Project .writer to image
 - Convert audio to text
-- Compile and distribute for windows
 - Drag and drop image and file to import it

 ## Installing